TheChildWalrus/Emmaitar/README.md

 **Other stuff**

 These paintings render with a consistent lighting level (the light level is averaged over all blocks) so they don't go patchy indoors.

+**To-do list**

+Future features that I intend to work on at some point:
+- `reload` command, to reload the painting list from the filesystem without needing to stop and restart the game
+- craftable painting catalogue (a modified book item), to view all loaded paintings and their recipes and information in-game
+- (Possibly) an option to specify an alternative rendering style for paintings, without the wooden frame